wheeyls/flocus/README.md

 Flocus
 ------
-Flocus is a simple state-management plugin for a web page.
+Flocus is a simple state-machine with hooks for building web interactions.

 It was originally designed to build a step-by-step wizard.
 It is also pretty good at rapidly mocking up interfaces.

 The chainable API allows you to describe a number of different states that the page will transition between.

 Give each state a name and describe their setup and teardown behavior.
-The steps can be linked to eachother through their "next" and "previous" properties.
+Then create events that transition between the diffent states.
+There are some built in shortcuts around the "next" and "previous" events.

 Example
 -------
     flocus
     .add('loggedOut', {
+      events: {
-      next: 'loggedIn'
+        login: 'loggedIn'
+      }
     , addClasses: [['.selector', 'classes-to-add when-entering']]
     , removeClasses: [['.selector', 'classes-to-remove when-entering']]
+    , enter: function () { /* run when entering this state */ }
     })
     .add('loggedIn', {
+      events: {
-      previous: 'loggedOut'
+        logout: 'loggedOut'
+      }
     , addClasses: [['.selector', 'classes-to-add when-entering']]
     , removeClasses: [['.selector', 'classes-to-remove when-entering']]
+    , leave: function () { /* run when leaving this state */ }
     })
     .begin('loggedOut');